WinterAmlaw/WinterAmlaw/README.md

-Lead Platform Engineer | Next.js, AWS, and CI/CD at QIMA
+Platform Engineer | Next.js, AWS, and CI/CD at QIMA
 <!--
 **WinterAmlaw/WinterAmlaw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.